 Sissoo tree is known by many names such as Sisu, Sheesham, Agaru, Tali etc. It is native to Himalayan foothills in Northern India and is distributed in many countries viz.
 India, Pakistan, Burma, Sri Lanka and Mauritius.
 It is introduced in many other countries of tropics and subtropics and now naturalise in Africa and America.
 Sissoo is an important timber tree of India.
 It has nut-brown heartwood which is very hard, heavy, strong and elastic.
 The wood is used for making doors, window frames, flooring, furniture, boats, cabinets etc. The pulp of wood is also used for making papers.

 Sissoo is also a medicinal tree.
-In Ayurveda, it is used for treatment of variety of diseases.
+In Ayurveda, it is used for treatment of a variety of diseases.
 The wood and bark of Sissoo have abortifacient, anthelmintic, antipyretic, aphrodisiac, expectorant and refrigerant properties.
-Even in Africa, this tree is used for treatment of wounds and gonorrhoea.
+Even in Africa, this tree is used for treatment of wounds and gonorrhea.

 The botanical name of Sissoo is Dalbergia sissoo Roxb. ex DC. and it belongs to the family Fabaceae/ Papilionoideae.